rahulmnair1997/US-Accidents-Data-Analysis/README.md

 It consists of about 2.25 million records.

 ## Columns:-
-ID This is a unique identifier of the accident record.
-Source Indicates source of the accident report (i.e. the API which reported the accident.).
+ID This is a unique identifier of the accident record. \n Source Indicates source of the accident report (i.e. the API which reported the accident.).
 TMC A traffic accident may have a Traffic Message Channel (TMC) code which provides more detailed description of the event.
 Severity Shows the severity of the accident, a number between 1 and 4, where 1 indicates the least impact on traffic (i.e., short delay as a result of the accident) and 4 indicates a significant impact on traffic (i.e., long delay).